chow-2468/data_structure_project/README.md

 # BST data structure
 it is a two person project
-- read students' infomation from a txt file
+- read students' information from a txt file
 - display deepest level node
 - print path
 - write to file ascending or descending